 During the previous housing element cycle, the County established an affordable housing combining zoning district.
-This district allows affordable housing development at 30 units per acre and offers development concessions on sites in the City Centered Corridor that are otherwise governed by a lower density zone.
+This district allows affordable housing development at 30 units per acre18 and offers development concessions on sites in the City Centered Corridor that are otherwise governed by a lower density zone.
 This approach will allow compact development to occur on portions of very large parcels that may have environmental conservation features.
 It also provides a financial edge to affordable housing over market rate developers.
 The program specifies that eligible sites should be identified in the Housing Element.
 Sites are identified in Figure III-9.
-These properties are also identified in the Sites Inventory (Figure IV-6).
+The first two properties listed are also identified in the Sites Inventory (Figure IV-6).